cloud-native-toolkit/terraform-azure-aro/README.md

 ## Module Overview

 Module creates an Azure RedHat OpenShift (ARO) cluster.
 It includes the following resources:
-- terraform-util-clis (to setup CLI utils for build)
+- terraform-util-clis - to setup CLI utils for build
+- terraform-ocp-login - to login to the cluster once it is built
-- random_domain
+- random_domain - generates a random domain name
+- null_resource az_login - to login to the az cli with the supplied credentials, or use existing login
+- external aro_rp - to obtain OpenShift resource provider details
+- null_resource service_principal - to create and destroy a service principal for cluster to use to call Azure API
-- terraform-azure-resource-group (to create a resource group for the ARO cluster)
+- azurerm_key_vault - if a key_vault_id is not provided, this will create a new key vault for the service principal details
--
+- azurerm_key_vault_secret - to store the service principal details
+- azurerm_role_assignment - assigns required roles to service principal and resource provider
+- azapi_resource - CRUD for the ARO cluster
+- external aro - obtains details of the created cluster
+- time_sleep - a delay to allow the cluster to settle

 ### Software dependencies